 There is a considerable variation in the amount of fixed gear (bolts and some pegs) used on routes and, historically the ethic was to use as little as possible.
 Therefore you can climb a well-bolted single pitch route, and then a more committing multi-pitch trad route, where you will need to place nuts and friends along with the occasional bolt or peg.
-The type of rock is a combination of limestone, granite and conglomerate, with mainly slaby or vertical rock.
-This means the majority of the routes are in the 5a to 6b range (French grades).
+The type of rock is mainly conglomerate along with some limestone and granite.
+The majority of routes are on slaby or vertical rock with many routes in the F5a to F6c+ grade range, though harder quality routes are available.

 At Rizoma there is a good bouldering area on sandstone rock.
 This area is reasonably well developed with approximately 100 problems, with most of the problems marked with numbers or arrows.
 There is a good range of grades here (Fb 2a to 7b+), though the more popular problems are in the Fb 5a to 6c+ range.
 A crash mat is advisable though most of the boulders are not that high, which makes the bouldering very enjoyable.
 The bouldering at Rizoma is featured in the Olympic Blocs guidebook, which is available to buy in our shop.

 |No||Crag||Type of Climbing||No. of Routes||Max Height||Type of Rock|

 |1||Meteora||Sport/Trad||700||285m||Mainly Conglomerate with some Limestone and granite|